kelvinnmuia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7.6-third_line: displays the third line of the file iacta

 8.7-file: creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line

+9.8-cwd_state: writes into the file ls_cwd_content the result of the command ls -la